 If you’re procuring the equipment yourself, check out BorrowLenses or ShareGrid where you can easily rent camera and film equipment.
 Don’t forget to rent extra batteries, memory sticks, and film (if you’re going down that road).

-5. Have production insurance policy
+5. Have a production insurance policy

 6. Finalize the shooting schedule

-Once you’ve assembled your team of talent and crew, it’s time to figure out when you’re actually going to shoot the damn thing.
+Once you’ve assembled your team of talent and crew, it’s time to figure out when you’re going to shoot the damn thing.

-From your music video script, you’ll have a clear idea how extensive and complicated your shooting schedule will be.
-If your shoot is only one day, but encompasses many locations, be sure to account for company moves.
+From your music video script, you’ll have a clear idea of how extensive and complicated your shooting schedule will be.
+A well-planned music video script format helps streamline scheduling, ensuring each shot is executed efficiently without unnecessary delays.

 Pro Tip: Schedules & Call Sheets